marci-pires/WikiHadatac/Installing.md

 #### HADataC-Console

 The HADataC Console code can be installed in any directory in your file system.
-Let assume that you decided to install the code in `/home/myfolder/'.
-Go to your installation folder, and from there clone HADataC code from GitHub:
+Let assume that the HDataC Console is going to be installed in `/home/myfolder/'.
+We need to go to the installation folder, and from there, clone HADataC code from GitHub:

     cd /home/myfolder/
     git clone https://github.com/paulopinheiro1234/hadatac.git